+What is gochujang?
+What's it used for?
+Should you have it in your pantry?
 In our monthly column, One Curious Ingredient, Michelle Peters-Jones explores the history and culinary use of ingredients or dishes that are unfamiliar to her — and probably many of us!
-Previously in our Food Trends TV column we highlighted Gochujang, the Korean hot pepper paste that's growing in popularity in North America.
-Today, Michelle takes a closer look at this one curious ingredient.
+Previously in our Food Trends TV column we highlighted gochujang, the Korean hot pepper paste that's growing in popularity in North America.
+Today, we're taking a closer look and learning more about gochujang.

 One of the things that fascinates me about food across the world is the preponderance of similarities between cuisines and the culture of food and eating.

 Partly the consequence of early trade and travel and, in more modern times, that of globalization, food has always been a deep connection between people.
 To share food is to share bonds that help us understand each other.
 In more practical terms, with the whole controversy swirling around cultural appropriation, it's a fascinating look at where our food comes from, and how our backgrounds have affected our relationship with said food and culture.